brandur/sorg/content/fragments/zombified.md

 ```

 This one simple mistake means that my home server is now out of comission for
-two weeks until I can get back to San Francisco to manually reboot it.
-This is
+two weeks until I can get back there to manually reboot it.
+This is one of
-one of about a thousand different reasons as to why I'm very keen on Rust these
+about a thousand different reasons as to why I'm very keen on Rust these days.
-days.

 [rclone]: http://rclone.org/